 What Causes Lens Vignetting in photos?

-Lens vignetting is especially visible in images taken with a short focal length, with a zoom lens, or a telephoto lens, and it can become even more apparent when the photo is taken with a wide aperture because it is caused when the front part of the lens or the lens hood obscures the passage of light into the camera, it can exacerbate the vignetting effect.
+Lens vignetting is especially visible in images taken with a short focal length, with a zoom lens, or a telephoto lens, and it can become even more apparent when the photo is taken with a wide aperture.
+In addition, if a protruding part of the lens or the lens hood obscures the passage of light into the camera, it can exacerbate the vignetting effect.

 Vignetting results in a progressive loss of brightness as the distance from the center of the image increases.

-For each combination of aperture and focal length, DxO’s specialists create a customized map of the vignetting effect.
-To create each correction map, they photograph an evenly lit dot diagram, then create a model for the darkening effect for the position of each pixel in the image.
+For each combination of aperture and focal length, DxO engineers create a customized map of the vignetting effect by photographing an evenly lit dot diagram.
+They then create a model of the darkening effect for the position of each pixel in the image.

-The engineers then attribute a value from 0 to 1 to each pixel.
+The engineers then attribute a value of 0 to 1 for each pixel.
 This value is used to correct JPEG images pixel by pixel.

-Using the same light diagram, the vignetting values are also collected for each color channel in the original RAW file and the final RVB image.
-These values are measured under various brightness conditions.
-Based on the lens/camera pair being analyzed, it takes between 100 to 500 sample images to generate the data needed to make a vignetting map.
+Using the same light diagram, vignetting values are also collated for each color channel in the original RAW file and the final RGB image.
+These values are measured under various lighting conditions.
+Based on the lens-camera combination being analyzed, between 100 to 500 sample images are captured in order to generate the data needed to make a vignetting map.

-The calibration data obtained through this analysis are compiled in a correction file for each corresponding lens and camera pairing called the optical module.
+The calibration data obtained through this analysis are compiled into one single correction file for each corresponding lens and camera pairing, known as an Optics Module.

 Comprehensive vignetting correction